mimor-official/.github/README.md

-# FiDB on GitHub
+# Mimor on GitHub

-Meta repo of FiDB GitHub organization.
+Meta repo of Mimor GitHub organization.